TosbackCgusBridge-Bot/CGUs-versions/Digg/Privacy Policy.md

 _Email Communications:_

-If you sign up for The Daily Digg email via the Digg website or in any other Digg application, you will receive an email once daily summarizing popular content on Digg.
-Digg users that follow you will occasionally receive email digests that include information about what you have shared through Digg.
+If you sign up for The Daily Digg email via the Digg website or in any other Digg application, you will receive an email once daily highlighting some curated or other content on Digg.

 Regardless of whether you decide to receive The Daily Digg, as part of Digg, you may occasionally receive from us email and other communication relating to your Account.
-These emails will only be sent for purposes important to Digg, such as password recovery.
+These emails will only be sent for important purposes, such as password recovery.

 We may receive a confirmation when you open an email from us.
-We use this confirmation to improve our customer service.
+We use this confirmation to improve email deliverability or our customer service.

 **Is Information About Me Secure?**

-Your Account information (including your Twitter and Facebook logins) is protected for your privacy and security.
+Your Account information (including your Twitter, Facebook, Google or other third-party logins) is protected for your privacy and security.
 You need to prevent unauthorized access to your account and Personal Information by selecting and protecting your password appropriately and limiting access to your computer and browser by signing off after you have finished accessing your account.

 We endeavor to protect Account information to ensure that it is kept private. however, we cannot guarantee the security of any Account information.
 Unauthorized entry or use, hardware or software failure, and other factors, may compromise the security of user information at any time.